 Knowing my time in Kenya was coming to a close, I began looking into teaching elsewhere in the world.
 Based on the recommendation of a colleague, Oasis International Schools seemed to be calling.
 Again, after completing a series of application forms and a phone interview with the principal and director, I was presented with the opportunity to teach fifth grade at the International School of Kabul in Kabul, Afghanistan.
 I am most grateful for three tremendous years at ISK.

 While I was in Kabul, I made a connection with a special someone… someone who would eventually become my husband.
-On December 31, 2009, I was married to Mr. Rupp (who currently teaches AP and IB Economics, African Studies, and the Theory of Knowledge (TOK) here at TASOK).
+On December 31, 2009, I was married to Mr. Rupp (who currently teaches IB Economics, Business Management, Individuals & Society, and the Theory of Knowledge (TOK) here at TASOK).
 He, of course, was the reason for my transition to Texas.
 Since 2010, I had the opportunity to teach at June R. Thompson Elementary School.
-For four years, I taught fifth grade language arts and social studies, and, for the last three years, I taught fourth grade (one year of math, and two years self-contained).
+For four years, I taught fifth grade language arts and social studies, and, for three years, I taught fourth grade (one year of math, and two years self-contained).

 In January of 2017, after researching a number of schools in various countries, my husband and I applied to teach here in Kinshasa.
 After two Skype interviews with Dr. Gillespie (with our dogs barking in the background), we were invited to join the TASOK family.
 What a privilege to teach fourth grade and to work with YOU!!!